mickem/nscp-docs/docs/about/build.md

-# Building NSClient++ #
+# Building NSClient++

-NSclient++ is fairly simple to build and setup.
+NSClient++ is fairly simple to build and setup.
 It requires python and cmake for the build process as well as a number of external libraries.
 This document is split between "Linux" and "Windows" since there is a substantial difference in how to build them.
-For people wanting a Apple osx version it can be built similrily to the Linux machines on that platform as well.
+For people wanting a Apple osx version it can be built similarly to the Linux machines on that platform as well.

-## Linux ##
+## Linux

 The dependencies are different on different Linux systems so we will start with a section on installing dependencies on various platforms.

-### Dependencies on Ubuntu ###
+### Dependencies on Ubuntu

 First we need to install a set of packages: